Policies

 Reporting Authorship

 Authors should declare all contributing persons that meet criteria as Authors.
-The persons listed as contributing authors should have significant contribution in: 1). the process of collecting or interpreting data, 2). the preparation and writing of the manuscript, and 3). the accuracy and integrity of the scientific writing of the manuscript.
+The persons listed as contributing authors must have significant contribution in: 1). the process of collecting or interpreting data, 2). the preparation and writing of the manuscript, and 3). the accuracy and integrity of the scientific writing of the manuscript.
 For further criteria of authorship, see Ethical Principles of Psychologists and Code of Conduct (Standard 8.12).
-In particular, article that was produced based on the student’s work should list the name of the student as the first author, except under exceptional circumstances.
+In particular, manuscript that was produced based on the student’s work should list the name of the student as the first author, except under exceptional circumstances.

 The corresponding author ensures that all contributing co-authors and no uninvolved persons are included in the author list.
 The corresponding author is responsible to make sure that all co-authors have agreed to the submission for publication.

-Data Access
+Data Transparency

 Acknowledgement of Sources